 Harare, 30 Oct 2017 (ACBF) – A recent call by global stakeholders on the IMF and World Bank Group to commit to a “strong, sustainable, balanced, inclusive, and job-rich growth” and to promote policies and scale up capacity development that will help poorer countries “unlock their growth potential and enhance resilience to shocks,” reinvigorates the gospel of the African Capacity Building Foundation (ACBF): that of prodding Africa produce Skilled People and Strong Institutions for the continents’ transformation.

 Led by its Executive Secretary, Prof Emmanuel Nnadozie, the Foundation strongly participated in the IMF/World Bank Group Annual Meetings of October 2017 in Washington DC, where actors of various committees of the convening institutions made the call.
-ACBF’s work caught the attention of the Annual Meetings Daily, which has been a successful comprehensive ‘journal’ of the event for several years now.
+ACBF’s work caught the Annual Meetings Daily, which has been a successful comprehensive ‘journal’ of the event for several years now.

 In the following interview granted to the said publication in Washington DC, Prof Nnadozie succinctly replays ACBF’s journey of the past 26 years, says why the Foundation is more relevant to Africa now than ever before and beckons on African States and development partners to support the Foundation to play its role as the AU’s Specialized Agency for Capacity Development in helping to raise the continent to a level where it is capable of achieving its own development.

 Annual Meetings Daily: Why is capacity development key for Africa’s transformation and what are the challenges in carrying out this crucial task?